da-luce/ece4760_final_project/webpage/index.md

 ## High-Level Design

-The purpose of this project was to construct a 2-Dimensional LiDAR capable of scanning distances up to approximately 3 meters in distance.
+The purpose of this project was to construct a 2-dimensional LiDAR capable of scanning up to approximately 3 meters in distance.
 The high-level design of the project consisted of a few major components: the mechanical structure for mounting and rotating the Time-of-Flight sensor, the software logic for controlling the stepper motor (which rotated the mechanical structure), Arduino code and UART communication for extracting readings from the sensor, and graphics for visualizing measurements.
 Additionally, various hardware and software mechanisms were implemented to enhance the user experience.
 For example, an optical-interrupter was integrated into the mechanical design to help calibrate the sensor.

 ### Time-of-Flight Sensors: Rationale, Background Math, and Project Inspiration